Ipazia-AI/hyperprobe/README.md

 1. Train data: 693K training inputs consiting of questions with progressively considered lexical features;
 2. Test data: 10K randomly sampled questions, each accompanied by the context before it.

-It can be loaded direclty via from the Hugging Face Hub using the [``datasets``](https://pypi.org/project/datasets/) library: [saturnMars/hyperprobe-dataset-squad](https://huggingface.co/datasets/saturnMars/hyperprobe-dataset-squad)
+It can be loaded from the Hugging Face Hub using the [``datasets``](https://pypi.org/project/datasets/) library: [saturnMars/hyperprobe-dataset-squad](https://huggingface.co/datasets/saturnMars/hyperprobe-dataset-squad)
 ```python
 from datasets import load_dataset
 squad_dataset = load_dataset("saturnMars/hyperprobe-dataset-squad")